AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/intro.md

     </tr>
     <tr>
         <td>Relative FHIRPaths</td>
-        <td>Following profiles still include absolute FHIRPaths in invariant expressions: Base Patient, Patient with Mandatory Identifier, Base Practitioner,Practitioner with Mandatory Identifier, Base RelatedPerson and Summary Statement of Allergy or Intolerance.
+        <td>Following profiles still include absolute FHIRPaths in invariant expressions: Base Patient, Base Practitioner, Base RelatedPerson and Summary Statement of Allergy or Intolerance.
 These will need to be changed to be relative; work to be done in a different branch and merged into SML. </td>
     </tr>
  </tbody>
 </table>